-Metro Transit and the City of Madison Transit and Parking Commission (TPC) recently held a public hearing to listen to testimony on several proposed changes to Metro’s paratransit service.
+Metro’s oversight committee, the Madison Transit and Parking Commission (TPC), has not yet made a decision on proposed changes to paratransit service.

 FREQUENTLY ASKED QUESTIONS